 - Anticonvulsants such as phenytoin (Dilantin) and carbamazepine (Tegretol)

 - Iron supplements

-- Calcium channel blocking drugs such as diltiazem (Cardizem) and nifedipine (Procardia)
+- Calcium channel blocking drugs (CCBs) such as diltiazem (Cardizem) and nifedipine (Procardia)

 - Aluminum-containing antacids such as aluminum hydroxide suspension (Amphojel) and aluminum carbonate (Basaljel)

-In addition to the medications listed above, there are many others that can cause constipation.
-Simple measures (for example, increasing dietary fiber) for treating the constipation caused by medications are often are effective, and discontinuing the medication is not necessary.
+In addition to the products listed above, there are many others that can cause the condition.
+You can use effective simple measures to treat it (for example, increasing dietary fiber) if it is caused by a medication.
+Discontinuing it may not be not necessary.
 If simple measures don't work, it may be possible to substitute a less constipating medication.
-For example, a nonsteroidal ant-inflammatory drug (for example, ibuprofen) may be substituted for narcotic pain medications.
-Additionally, one of the newer and less constipating antidepressant medications (for example, fluoxetine [Prozac]) may be substituted for amitriptyline and imipramine.
+For example, a nonsteroidal ant-inflammatory drug or NSAIDs (for example, ibuprofen) or one of the newer and less constipating antidepressants.

 Habit: Bowel movements are under voluntary control.
 This means that the normal urge you feel when you need to have one can be suppressed.
 Although occasionally it is appropriate to suppress an urge to defecate (for example, when a bathroom is not available), doing this too frequently can lead to a disappearance of urges and result in constipation.

 Diet: Fiber is important in maintaining a soft, bulky stool; therefore eating foods low in fiber can cause constipation.
 The best natural sources of fiber are fruits, vegetables, and whole grains.